robyftp/Tree/README.md

-## Why are snake races so exciting?
-They're always neck and neck.
+## Parallel lines have so much in common.
+It’s a shame they’ll never meet.